 It’s generally not recommended to clean the foam around your cat’s mouth unless instructed by a veterinarian.
 Focus on providing a safe and calm environment while waiting for professional guidance.

-Foaming at the mouth can be a symptom of both minor issues and emergencies.
+Foaming at the mouth can be a symptom of minor issues and emergencies.
 If your cat shows signs of distress, has difficulty breathing, or the condition worsens rapidly, it’s crucial to seek immediate veterinary assistance.

 Can I give my cat over-the-counter medications for foaming at the mouth?